 I mentioned in private conversation recently that I would like to work on making the world a better place.
-In response I was asked "what does better mean to you?" which sort of perplexed me—it had never occured to me to try to define it.
+In response I was asked "what does better mean to you?" which sort of perplexed me—it had never occurred to me to try to define it.
 So in this post I'll present a few Good Ideas I believe is making (or will make) the world a better place.

 Affordable education.
 I strongly believe that free education is not only right—it is also a sound investment against future taxes.
 Higher education tends to lead to higher salaries, thus a higher educated population ends up paying more tax through their working life.